gabrielteotonio/gabrielteotonio.github.io/content/authors/admin/_index.md

     date_start: 2019-06-03
     date_end: 2020-12-01
     summary: |2-
-      - Leveraged time series techniques such as ETS (Error-Trend-Seasonality) and ARIMA to analyze large-scale mobile device data and identify key trends and patterns in user behavior
+      - Leveraged time series techniques such as ETS (Error-Trend-Seasonality) and ARIMA to analyze large-scale mobile device data and identify key trends and patterns in user behavior;
-      - Conducted A/B testing and other experimentation to evaluate the effectiveness of different targeting strategies and optimize ad campaigns for maximum ROI
+      - Conducted A/B testing and other experimentation to evaluate the effectiveness of different targeting strategies and optimize ad campaigns for maximum ROI;
-      - Developed and presented data-driven insights and recommendations to senior leadership, influencing key business decisions
+      - Developed and presented data-driven insights and recommendations to senior leadership, influencing key business decisions.
   - position: Data Analyst Intern
     company_name: Inloco
     company_url: ''